We may earn money or products from the companies mentioned in this post. Merci!

 2 to 3 new bay leaves

-1 tablespoon of multi color peppercorns or freshly cracked pepper to taste
+One tablespoon of multicolor peppercorns or freshly cracked pepper to taste

 12 oz. of water or 2 crumbled pork bouillon cubes